Postpartum depression: Breastfeeding

-Caution should be exercised when administering antidepressant medications during breastfeeding.
-Most antidepressants are excreted in breast milk in low quantities which can have adverse effect on babies.
+The use of SSRIs for the treatment of PPD is not a contraindication for breastfeeding.
+While antidepressants are excreted in breastmilk, the concentrations recorded in breastmilk are very low.
+Extensive research has shown that the use of SSRI's by women who are lactating is safe for the breastfeeding infant/child.
 Regarding allopregnanolone, very limited data did not indicate a risk for the infant.

 Other

-Electroconvulsive therapy (ECT) has shown efficacy in women with severe PPD that have either failed multiple trials of medication-based treatment or cannot tolerate the available antidepressants.
+Electroconvulsive therapy (ECT) has shown efficacy in women with severe PPD who have either failed multiple trials of medication-based treatment or cannot tolerate the available antidepressants.
 Tentative evidence supports the use of repetitive transcranial magnetic stimulation (rTMS).

-As of 2013 it is unclear if acupuncture, massage, bright lights, or taking omega-3 fatty acids are useful.
+As of 2013, it is unclear if acupuncture, massage, bright lights, or taking omega-3 fatty acids are useful.

 Resources

 International

 Postpartum Support International is the most recognized international resource for those with PPD as well as healthcare providers.
 It brings together those experiencing PPD, volunteers, and professionals to share information, referrals, and support networks.
-Services offered by PSI include the website (with support, education, and local resource info), coordinators for support and local resources, online weekly video support groups in English and Spanish, free weekly phone conference with chats with experts, educational videos, closed Facebook groups for support, and professional training of healthcare workers.
+Services offered by PSI include the website (with support, education, and local resource info), coordinators for support and local resources, online weekly video support groups in English and Spanish, free weekly phone conferences with chats with experts, educational videos, closed Facebook groups for support, and professional training of healthcare workers.

 United States

 Educational interventions

 Educational interventions can help women struggling with postpartum depression (PPD) to cultivate coping strategies and develop resiliency.
 The phenomenon of "scientific motherhood" represents the origin of women's education on perinatal care with publications like Ms. circulating some of the first press articles on PPD that helped to normalize the symptoms that women experienced.
 Feminist writings on PPD from the early seventies shed light on the darker realities of motherhood and amplified the lived experiences of mothers with PPD.

-Instructional videos have been popular among women who turn to the internet for PPD treatment, especially when the videos are interactive and get patients involved in their treatment plan.
+Instructional videos have been popular among women who turn to the internet for PPD treatment, especially when the videos are interactive and get patients involved in their treatment plans.
 Since the early 2000s, video tutorials on PPD have been integrated into many web-based training programs for individuals with PPD and are often considered a type of evidence-based management strategy for individuals.
 This can take the form of objective-based learning, detailed exploration of case studies, resource guides for additional support and information, etc.